shibatch/oomstaller/README.md

 `--thres <percentage>`                     default:  75.0

-This tool suspends processes so that memory usage by running processes does not exceed the specified percentage of available memory.
+This tool suspends processes so that memory usage by running build processes does not exceed the specified percentage of available memory.

 `--period <seconds>`                       default:   1.0

 Specifies the interval at which memory usage of each process is checked and processes are controlled.

-`--slash <minimum available memory (MB)>`  default: 256.0
+`--thrash <minimum available memory (MB)>`  default: 256.0

-If the amount of available memory falls below the specified value, it is assumed that swap slashing is occurring.
+If the amount of available memory falls below the specified value, it is assumed that swap thrashing is occurring.

 ### Tips